-The portfolio documents the applicant's major accomplishments and impacts in teaching and learning, professional performance (for Library faculty), scholarship and professional activity, practice (for Clinical Track faculty), and service during the period of evaluation.
+The portfolio documents the applicant's major accomplishments and impacts in teaching and learning, professional performance (for Library faculty), scholarship (practice and scholarship for Clinical Track faculty) and professional activity, and service during the period of evaluation2.
 The applicant should intentionally select the collection of evidence included in the portfolio to showcase one's body of work.
 The applicant is encouraged to consider the portfolio as an opportunity to describe and highlight one's accomplishments and to reflect on the significance and impacts.
 It is recommended that the applicant allocate ample time to prepare a high-quality portfolio.